About the Rensselaer Rising DRI

 What is the NYS DRI program?

 The Downtown Revitalization Initiative launched in 2016 to accelerate and expand the revitalization of downtowns and neighborhoods in all ten regions of the state to serve as centers of activity and catalysts for investment.
-Led by the Department of State, the initiative represents an unprecedented and innovative plan-to-act strategy that couples strategic planning with immediate implementation, bringing with it an interagency team of state experts to support local government capacity in realizing their community's vision.
+Led by the New York State Department of State (DOS), the initiative represents an unprecedented and innovative plan-to-act strategy that couples strategic planning with immediate implementation, bringing with it an interagency team of state experts to support local government capacity in realizing their community's vision.

 1. Local Planning Committee Formation

-Coordinated by DOS, state agencies (DOS, HCR, ESD and others) work with local officials and Regional Council members to identify stakeholders and community representatives to serve on the Local Planning Committee (LPC).
+Coordinated by NYSDOS, State agencies (DOS, New York State Homes and Community Renewal (HCR), Empire State Development (ESD), and others) work with local officials and Regional Council members to identify stakeholders and community representatives to serve on the Local Planning Committee (LPC).
 The Secretary of State issues invitations to participate as LPC members.

 2. Community Engagement

 Guiding framework for the DRI Strategic Investment Plan is developed by the LPC with public feedback.
-Goals identify conceptual ideas that DRI Plan should address.
+Goals identify conceptual ideas that the DRI Strategic Investment Plan should address.

 3. Goals, Vision, and Strategies

-DRI Strategic Investment Plan written by consultants with DRI Team & public input and submitted to the State.
-Projects included in the Strategic Investment Plan will be evaluated by state agencies for alignment with state and local goals; project readiness; catalytic effect; secondary benefits; and cost effectiveness.
+DRI Strategic Investment Plan is written by consultants, is informed by public and LPC input, and is submitted to the State.
+Projects included in the Strategic Investment Plan will be evaluated by State agencies for alignment with State and local goals, project readiness, catalytic effect, secondary benefits, and cost effectiveness.

 5. DRI Final Plan